What is Bioresonance therapy?

 And why isn’t this the case?

 Who are the authorities in the UK that determine what is scientifically recognized or not?
-Their universities and the courts!
-Universities are traditionally the centers of modern scientific research.
+They’re universities and the courts!
+Universities are traditionally the centres of modern scientific research.
 Research is costly and becoming ever more so.
 The funding universities receive from the state for research work has been inadequate for some time.
 Consequently sponsors are needed.
 Research work is commissioned and paid for by the pharmaceutical industry and other sectors of industry.
 University professors responsible for the research can also boost their salaries by this means.
 It is quite natural to wonder how objective and neutral research actually is today.
 You would also expect that careful study design would always produce the same or similar results.
 Far from the truth.
 How often do we read studies of the same topic with totally different, even contradictory results!
 There is little interest in alternative methods which are not backed by big investors.
 Professors who tackle these subjects have to fear of their jobs in certain circumstances.

 As experts in their field, university professors are the highest authority for legal opinions.
 In case of doubt the judges decide, based on these opinions, what is the scientifically excepted standard (and what is accepted by conventional medicine) and what isn’t.